What is masking?

 Affinity Photo has comprehensive masking support, and masks can be created through selections, colours, fills and channels.

 A unique feature of Photo is that Adjustments and Live Filter layers inherently have their own layer mask, and can instantly be masked without having to add a nested Layer Mask to them, saving time and making for a more efficient workflow.
+In practical terms, this means that you can start painting right away on the adjustment layer and the mask will appear automatically for you.

 Masking and Affinity Designer